 No. All MOFILM contests are open to any filmmaker wherever they are in the world, unless otherwise noted in the brief.
-Sometimes a brief will ask for a specific language requirement but don’t let that stop you entering.
-We have had winners from India who have made films for use in the Spanish market and winners from Poland who created great work for the South American market.
+Sometimes a brief will ask have a specific language requirement but don’t let that stop you entering.
+We have had winners from India who have made films for use in the Spanish market and winners from Poland who have created great work for the South American market.

-Remember that the first prize winner will be flown to the awards ceremony and so it is handy if you already have a passport!
+Remember that the firstprize winner will be flown to the awards ceremony so it’s handy if you already have a passport!

-MOFILM’s filmmaker pack contains all of the necessary information you need in order to successfully create and upload your video to enter your chosen competition.
+MOFILM’s filmmaker pack contains all of the necessary documents you need in order to successfully create and upload your video to enter your chosen competition.

-The filmmaker pack, previously known as the CCA forms, contains the contest brief, the filmmaker agreement and music and talent releases.
+The filmmaker pack, previously known as the CCA form, contains the contest brief, the filmmaker agreement and music and talent releases.
 It is important that you sign and complete all the necessary forms in order to be eligible for the contest.
 The filmmaker pack can be uploaded to any film submission from the My Films page.
 Click ‘Update’ and you will find options for editing video details and uploading your filmmaker pack for that entry.

 Make sure your filename is less than 50 characters including the extension!

-You can use footage from a stock collection but you must pay for by yourself and must have a commercial usage licence that must be shown to MOFILM upon request.
+You can use footage from a stock collection but you must pay for it out of pocket and have a commercial usage licence that must be submitted to MOFILM upon delivering your final paperwork.

 We also highly recommend reading our blog post on MOFILM Production Grants for hints and tips on creating a successful application.

 You can apply for as many grants for as many contests as you like but you must include all your ideas on the same submission form.
 You should also bear in mind that you are likely to only get one grant per brand.
 You can apply for different brands in the same event or submit different ideas for the same brief.
-If you do have several ideas for a contest we recommend really working and developing only one or two, rather than submitting lots of ideas that aren’t fully formed.
+If you do have several ideas for a contest we recommend really working and developing only one or two, rather than submitting multiple ideas that aren’t fully formed.
 The more developed an idea, the more likely it is to get selected.

-Also if you apply for multiple grants and are approved, you need to confident that you can deliver the film that you have been granted for.
-Understandably the production grants are popular but we have a limited pot of money to share, so be fair to your fellow filmmakers and only accept more than one grant if you know you can deliver.
+Also if you apply for multiple grants and are approved, you need to be confident that you can deliver the film that you have been granted for.
+Understandably the production grants are popular and we have a limited pot of money to share, so be fair to your fellow filmmakers and only accept more than one grant if you know you can deliver.
 If you have any questions on grants, be sure to reach out to the designated account manager for the brand who can guide you more if needed.
 If you cannot produce the film you were granted for, please can reallocate funds.

 You can review the status of your grant applications at any time by clicking on My Grants under the My Account heading on the website.
-You will receive an email from the MOFILM platform with the initial news of whether you have been successful or not.
+You will receive an email from MOFILM when the status of your grant changes.

 Let the account manager know as soon as possible, this is so we can allocate another filmmaker a grant.
 MOFILM will not discriminate against you on future applications if you accept a grant and then let us know in good time that you can’t enter the contest.

-If you have been awarded a grant, then the best person to talk to about your specific grant is the MOFILM team member who told you had been awarded one.
+If you have been awarded a grant, then the best person to talk to about your specific grant is the MOFILM account manager who told you that you had been awarded one.
 They will also be the account manager for that brand and closest to the brief and client.
 If you don’t have a grant, then email any questions to firstname.lastname@example.org

-For the contest ALL submissions are re-encoded by the MOFILM platform to a web-streaming format.
+For the contest ALL submissions are reencoded by the MOFILM platform to a webstreaming format.
 This is because our judges are all over the world and can’t download gigabytes of videos to do their judging – so every video uploaded follows the same process.
 Our judges are professionals and will not judge the videos badly if they are a little grainy or have compression artefacts.
 You can resubmit a larger file if your film is chosen for final delivery.

-Once you have successfully uploaded your video you will receive an email telling you this, it will also include the film id which you will need to include on your release forms.
-The video will then go through the MOFILM encoding platform which creates standard judging formats.
-You will also be emailed once your video has completed this process informing you if there was any problem or if the encoding was successful - this may take 24 hours (or longer during the closing hours of a competition).
+Once you have successfully uploaded your film you will receive a confirmation email, it will also include the film ID which you will need to include on your release forms.
+The film will then go through the MOFILM encoding platform which creates a standard judging format of your film.
+You will receive another email once your video has completed this process informing you if there was any problem or if the encoding was successful this may take 24 hours (or longer during the closing hours of a competition).

-Once your video is approved, the judging panel will be able to view and review your video but judging will not take place until the submission deadline has passed.
+Once your video is approved, the judging panel will be able to review your video.
+The competition judging will not take place until the submission deadline has passed.
 Films that are selected for the shortlist will be emailed within a week of the competition closing.
 There is no further action needed unless you are contacted by MOFILM.

-Once you have completed the necessary forms you should visit http://www.MOFILM.com/cca and where you can find all your submissions and update them with your completed paperwork.
-If you have difficulties with the upload page you can also email your forms through to CCA@MOFILM.com
+Once you have completed the necessary forms you should login and navigate to you My Films page where you can find all your submissions and update them with your completed paperwork.
+If you have difficulties with the upload page you can also email your forms through to email@example.com

 You are fully entitled to share your film with your friends, family or crew members via a private or password protected link, however you cannot share it on a public domain.
 This includes tagging the brand or disclosing any information on the brief until you are notified by MOFILM that it is appropriate to share publicly.

-So that we can run MOFILM without infringing the rights of any third party, we ask you to provide evidence when you submit your films that any people or other parties whose work is involved or whose property rights are used in your video have permitted you to submit the video to MOFILM.
+You need submit these so MOFILM can ensure you have not infringed the rights of any third party.
+We ask that you provide evidence when you submit your films that any people or other parties whose work is involved or whose property rights are used in your video have permitted you to submit the video to MOFILM.
 This will also allow the video to be used under the terms of the agreement you will enter with us.

-The Talent Release Form must be signed by every person who is involved as an actor or is featured in your video in any way, such as a voice over artist.
+The Talent Release Form must be signed by every person who is involved as an actor or is featured in your video in any way, such as actors, extras or voiceover artists.
 Such persons will grant you, as the filmmaker, every authorization necessary to allow you to submit the video to MOFILM on the terms of our Filmmaker Agreement.
 It also provides us with the necessary information needed if your video is later selected for public broadcast by the brand sponsor.
-This will allow MOFILM to determine the principle actor/actors involved in the video and will allow us to pay them a onetime fee as outlined in the filmmaker agreement.
+This will allow MOFILM to determine the principle actors and/or extras involved in the video and will allow us to pay them a onetime fee as outlined in the filmmaker agreement.

-If you are using music files that aren’t provided by us as part of the competition – in other words, they are not your own property and not in the public domain - then all rights holders, including composers, lyricists and other possible proprietors in each music track must sign the Music License Agreement.
+If you are using music files that aren’t provided by MOMUSIC as part of the competition then all rights holders, including composers, lyricists and other possible proprietors in each music track must sign the Music License Agreement.
 This will permit you as the filmmaker to use their music in your film.
 Music rights should cover broadcast usage in perpetuity when submitted to any MOFILM competition.

 Possibly.
 If your video is selected by the brand and is later broadcast on TV or in the cinema, MOFILM will select principle actor/actors, who, according to our judgement, played the main role in the film.
-Such actors will receive a one-off payment of up to $1,000 depending on the region where the video is broadcast.
+Such actors will receive a onetime payment of up to $1,000 depending on the region where the video is broadcast.
 Any organized by the filmmaker.

 Yes, you will still need to complete the filmmaker agreement.
-If you use voice over artists you will also be required to complete and return the talent agreement form, and if you have sourced music without using MOMUSIC then you are required to complete and return the music release form as well
+If you use voiceover artists you will also be required to complete and return the talent agreement forms, and if you have sourced music without using MOMUSIC then you are required to complete and return the music release form as well.

 MOFILM will complete an initial review of all the submitted films and create a shortlist for the brand to judge.
-There number of videos shortlisted per contest depends on how many entries there are and the quality of the videos.
-The MOFILM review looks at the quality of the production and the idea as well as the adherence to the brief.
+The number of videos shortlisted per contest depends on how many entries there are and the quality of the videos.
+The MOFILM team of judges looks at the quality of the production, the concept, and adherence to the brief.
 Judging will be fair and all approved videos will be considered.
-Note that video submissions that do not meet the brief entirely but which show creative thinking, good production values and which impress the judges will be accepted.
+Note that video submissions that do not meet the brief entirely but which show creative thinking, good production values and which impress the judges may be accepted.

 MOFILM then shares the shortlisted films with the client for their review and selection of the winners.

-Usually we notify the first place winner within a week of the contest closing and the other finalists within two weeks but it can take as long as 6 weeks to process all the winners and runners up.
+Usually, we notify the first place winner within a week of the contest closing and the other finalists within two weeks but it can take as long as six weeks to process all the winners and runners up.
 There are many legal clearances and considerations so please do not contact MOFILM for confirmation until at least 42 days after the competition has formally closed.

-Yes, you are entitled to upload your spot on YouTube/Vimeo, however you must wait at least 6 weeks after the contest has finished as the brand might want to purchase your film in addition to the winners it selected.
-If you decide to go ahead an upload your spot onto a public platform, you must remove all brand assets such as logos, branded content, branded products etc. You must also replace any music that you may of sourced using MOMUSIC.
+Yes, you are entitled to upload your spot on YouTube/Vimeo, however you must wait at least six weeks after the contest has finished as the brand might want to purchase your film in addition to the winners it selected.
+If you decide to go ahead an upload your spot onto a public platform, you must remove all brand assets such as logos, branded content, branded products etc. You must also replace any music that you have sourced using MOMUSIC.
 Films should not be searchable by brand or content as the brief concept may be used in current marketing campaigns or efforts.

-If you have received a grant or have won prize money, then our account manager in charge of this should of been in contact to discuss your payment.
+If you have received a grant or have won prize money, you can check the status of your grant on your profile.
 Please be aware that you should expect both grant payment or prize money payment no earlier than 60 days after the deadline for the contest.

 If for any reason you have not heard from us, then contact the account manager in charge of the brief or drop an email to support@MOFILM.com

 In order to fulfil the requirements of the competition it’s crucial to produce a video that responds directly to the creative brief.
-It is also important that any material you submit does not infringe any pre-existing rights of any other entity or person.
+It is also important that any material you submit does not infringe any preexisting rights of the brand or any other entity or person.
 Consequently, we ask you not to submit materials that you have made available to others in the past.
 Often, the terms on which you publish your content elsewhere will prohibit you from sharing it with anyone else anyway.
-If your video is selected by the brand sponsoring the contest they will also require the ability to use it freely without interference by anyone else.
+If your video is selected by the brand sponsoring the contest they will also require the ability freely without interference by anyone else.